British Society for Social Responsibility in Science: Organisation

 BSSRS grew in the early 1970s: it received a grant from the Joseph Rowntree Foundation, opened an office in Poland Street and employed David Dickson as its General Secretary (the same building housed an early iteration of Friends of the Earth).
+Hugh Saddler took over this role in 1973.
 BSSRS also garnered attention through letters from its members to national newspapers and increasingly coverage in science publications such as New Scientist and Nature.

 BSSRS published a newsletter between 1969 and 1972, when it grew into a bi-monthly magazine, Science for People.
 The second edition of the magazine was a special on women and later issues often included articles "surrounding the intersection between science and gender".
 Science for People also illustrated BSSRS's focus on pacifism and also on newer topics of debate such as environmentalism.
 In 1976, three BSSRS members and contributors to Science for People - Charlie Clutterbuck, Alan Dalton and Tony Fletcher - began Hazards, an occupational safety and health magazine, in response to the introduction of the Health and Safety at Work etc. Act 1974.

 From 1969 onwards, local BSSRS societies organised study groups and events.
 For example, the branch in Edinburgh was part of a teach-in on pollution in March 1970 and the Cambridge branch organised discussions and activities around race and intelligence in the summer of 1970, refuting the recently published work of Arthur Jensen.

 BSSRS had close connections to other organisations such as The Campaign for Nuclear Disarmament (CND), Scientists against the Bomb and Radical Statistics.
 Its members included staff from universities such as the Open University and the London School of Economics (LSE).
 Active members of BSSRS included Eric Burhop, Tom Kibble, Jerome Ravetz, Jill Purce, Jonathan Rosenhead, Steven Rose, Hilary Rose and Felix Pirani.